 F. Tables

-Number tables consecutively in order of appearance (Table 1, Table 2, etc.).
+Number the tables consecutively in the order of appearance (Table 1, Table 2, etc.).
 Each table must have a title and include footnotes when appropriate.
 Make sure any symbols and abbreviations used in the tables are defined.
 Tables must be word processing document format (e.g., .doc).
 Do not submit tables as image files.

 G. Figure Legends